aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/row/_index.md

 ### getHeight() {#getHeight--}

+<b>@deprecated.</b> Please use the 'height' property instead.
 Gets and sets the row height in unit of Points.

 ```javascript
 getHeight() : number;